-For this example, we will use the AdventureWorks database to create a report:
+For this example, we'll use the AdventureWorks database to create a report:

 - Open Visual Studio and create a new SSRS report.

-Use the following query as Dataset to create your report:
+Use the following query as a Dataset to create your report:

 SELECT [FirstName], [LastName], [Title], [EmailAddress], [Phone], [Gender], [DepartmentName] FROM [dbo].
 [DimEmployee]

 - Now, in the Report Data right click on Parameter and select Add Parameter.

 - In Report Parameters Window, Enter the parameter name and select the Allow multiple values check box.

 4. Now click on Available Values from the left pane.
 Then select Specify values and Add Label & Value as shown below.
 Then click on the OK button.